russell-archer/russell-archer.github.io/index.md

 The app includes the ability to create random characters, moods, scenarios, locations, writing prompts, etc.

-Originally developed for iOS in Swift 5 and UIKit, it has recently (December 2021) been completely re-written from scratch for iOS, iPadOS, macOS and watchOS using SwiftUI.
+Originally developed for iOS in Swift 5 and UIKit, it has recently (December 2021) been completely re-written from scratch for iOS, iPadOS, macOS, tvOS and watchOS using SwiftUI.

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">